VXLAN & Linux

 To illustrate our examples, we use the following setup:

-- three Linux bridges acting as VXLAN tunnel endpoints (VTEP),
+- three Linux bridges acting as VXLAN tunnel endpoints (VTEP); and

 - four servers believing they share a common Ethernet segment.

-A VXLAN tunnel extends the individual Ethernet segments accross the
+A VXLAN tunnel extends the individual Ethernet segments across the

 three bridges, providing a unique (virtual) Ethernet segment.
 From one